Our MISSION

 Our Values as an agency

-• We are committed to using an equity lens to foster inclusive engagement and to center equity within our practices, policies, and decision-making.
+To address the root causes of interpersonal violence and oppression, we coordinate our efforts with other organizations, while raising public awareness and building empathy.
+We are committed to using an equity lens to reinforce inclusive engagement and to center racial equity within our practices, policies, and decision-making.
+We know that systemic change cannot happen without a culture shift.

 Our Impact